About our Nonprofit

 3

-…in order to reestablish local food security, community, and ecological balance in urban and suburban areas.
+…in order to reestablish local food security, community resilience, mental health, and ecological balance in urban and suburban areas.

 Our principles are: